achimnol/aiotools/README.md

 Full API documentation: https://aiotools.readthedocs.io

 See also
 --------

+* [anyio](https://github.com/agronholm/anyio): High level asynchronous concurrency and networking framework that works on top of either Trio or asyncio
+* [trio](https://github.com/python-trio/trio): An alternative implementation of asyncio focusing on structured concurrency
+* [aiometer](https://github.com/florimondmanca/aiometer): A Python concurrency scheduling library, compatible with asyncio and trio.
 * [aiojobs](https://github.com/aio-libs/aiojobs): A concurrency-limiting, task-shielding scheduler for asyncio tasks for graceful shutdown

-* [trio](https://github.com/python-trio/trio): An alternative implementation of asyncio focusing on structured concurrency
+Currently aiotools targets the vanilly asyncio ecosystem only (with some tight coupling with asyncio internals), but you may find similar problem definitions and alternative solutions in the above libraries.

 Examples